Gardening in Las Vegas: Expert Tips

 Understand Cacti & Succulent

-To the casual observer, cacti and succulents can look pretty similar, but they are somewhat different.
+Cacti and succulents can look pretty similar to the casual observer, but they are somewhat different.
 Cacti are natural desert plants, built to handle harsh sunlight and an arid climate with low rainfall.
 Most succulents, on the other hand, originate from humid and tropical environments.
 As a result, they can dry out or burn when exposed to harsh sunlight for too long.

 Cacti and succulents are more similar when it comes to watering, however, and you should avoid watering either during the cold season for several reasons.
 Cacti and succulents can go into a hibernation period in the coldest months, during which they absorb very little water from the soil.
 As a result, the unabsorbed water can leave the plant roots soggy and cause them to rot.
 Additionally, on the coldest nights of the year, temperatures may fall low enough to freeze water.
 If your cacti and succulents are overhydrated, water close to the surface of their skin can freeze, cracking and damaging the plant’s skin.